 » The Firstborn, our Elder Brother, the Captain of our personal salvation, who loves us with an intensity we cannot fathom even in our deepest, most profound moments.

 Though people could look at Jesus with their eyes and hear Him speak with their ears, they could not understand who He was or grasp the implications of His message to them personally.
 But a miracle has happened to us.
-Our minds have been opened, and the truth has been revealed to us.
+God has opened our minds and revealed the truth to us.

 Thus, Jesus says in Matthew 13 that His parables—in reality, most of the Bible's teachings—are not just general illustrations of moral and spiritual truths, but powerful, life-changing messages!
-Grasping their fuller and deeper meanings depends upon our active recognition and application of Jesus as Savior, King and High Priest in our lives.
+Grasping their fuller and deeper meanings depends on our active recognition and application of Jesus as Savior, King, and High Priest in our lives.
 He reminds us of this in John 15:5, "Without Me you can do nothing."

 Preparing for Passover